KevinWang94/KevinWang94.github.io/_posts/2020-03-21-NewZealand1.md

 ### Background

 New Zealand and Australia have always been relatively high on my travel list.
-And after visiting [South America]({{ "/tags/easterisland.html" | prepand: site.baseurl}}).
-Oceania would be my last normal continent (only short Antarctica).
+And after visiting [South America]({{ "/tags/easterisland.html" | prepand: site.baseurl}}), Oceania would be my last normal continent (only short Antarctica).
 But the long flights required to get there (20+ hours, with a required connection) have always been a damper.
 Air New Zealand actually revealed plans last year to begin